vladcociorva/gemm/README.md

 Also, the `O2` variant doesn't unroll the loops automatically, this can be forced with `-funroll-loops` though.
 Adding `-funroll-loops` to the `O2` variant seems to net us a consistent extra `0.7` GFLOP/s.
 From ~`9.5` to about `10.2`.

 The assembly code generated with `O3` is far more complicated.
-It looks to have unrolled everything with the idea of taking advantage of SIMD.
+It looks to have unrolled everything with the idea of improving cache coherency and also taking advantage of SIMD instructions.
 Interestingly enough, it still doesn't use FMA instructions.

 One core part to note is that it seems to do to packed muls (`vmulps`) and adds (`vaddps`) on `zmm` registers. (i.e., does calculations on 16 FP32s pairs in parallel).
 ```